 So, Brexit was big news!
 Everyone thought it would crush investments.
 And it did for a couple days.
-But as you can see below, investments fully recovered a few weeks later.
+But investments fully recovered a few weeks later.
 So much for the stock market crash.

 - When To Avoid Refinance